 Updated from its original posting on 2011-12-02

-To be a successful trader, you have to do more than simply trading when the markets are open.
-You have to prepare for what you’re about to get into so that you can make smart and well-informed decisions when it’s time to actually trade.
+To be a successful trader, you have to do more than just simply trade when the markets are open.
+You have to prepare for what you’re about to get into, so that you can make smart, well-informed decisions when it’s time to actually trade.

 This is something that many athletes can relate to.
 Much like how a boxer will review dozens of fight tapes and train for months and months before getting into the ring with his opponent, you too have to take the proper steps in preparing for battle.
 In other words, you’ve got to do your homework before diving into action.

-As they say, “Preparation is half the battle.”
+As they say, preparation is half the battle.
 And in trading, the battle begins even before you open up your trading software.
-Below, you’ll find five ways to improve your pre-trading routine to help you conquer the markets!
+Below, you’ll find five essential parts of your pre-trading warm-up routine to help you conquer the markets!

 Did you ever take a seemingly perfect trade setup only to get blindsided by an economic report that you forgot was coming out?
 If so, then you definitely know how important it is to read up on the upcoming economic releases as well as the relevant issues affecting price action.